High-Functioning Anxiety:When Doing Everything Well Isn’t Enough

 They think of themselves as hardworking.
 Responsible.
 Someone who cares.

-And they are all of those things.
-But underneath, there is often a quieter belief: that their value depends on what they produce, how well they perform, and how much others are satisfied.
+But beneath that is often a quieter belief: that their value depends on what they produce, how well they perform, and how satisfied other people are.

-This is why high-functioning anxiety is often the last thing people seek help for.
-It does not look like a problem.
-It looks like success.
+That is one reason why high-functioning anxiety is often the last thing people seek help for.

 Until the cost becomes impossible to ignore.